ryan-haskell/vite-plugin-elm-watch/README.md

 A known issue is that Elm will clear out attributes for this root element, so `id="elm_root"` won't be visible after Elm loads.

+## Known issues

+1. Missing support for flags/ports (coming in a future release!)

+2. When in a React app, changing a ".elm" component with a ".tsx" one causes issues with unmounting
+  - React calls `removeChild` internally on the initial DOM node, before our component can run `app.unmount()` can restore it.
+This leads to a runtime exception!